aymanebokhamy/Automobiles-Spider-Net/README.md

 # Automobiles-Spider-Net
-Graph based C program to manage a fleet of communicating automobiles from TXT files, including functions such as:
+Graph based C program to manage a fleet of communicating automobiles from TXT files using an Adjacency List presentation, including functions such as:
      - Display adjacent vehicles
      - Add a Vehicle